EvaluationContext/evaluationcontext.github.io/_posts/2025-01-26-deneb-force-directed.md

 ![Data Model View](/assets/img/0019-ForceDirected/DataModel_view.png)

-The Graph data is present in the "Force Directed" table, which is a union of nodes and edges.
-This table is disconnected from the model so that we can use DAX measures to filter the graphs to give specific sub-graphs, from the perspective of specific objects or users.
+The Graph data is present in the `Force Directed`{:.console} table define above.
+It is disconnected from the model so that we can use DAX measures to filter the graphs to give specific sub-graphs, from the perspective of specific objects or users.

 ### Object Permissions

 We create a page with the Deneb visual, and create the measure below.
-We add the [Object Selection] measure to the filter well of the Deneb visual and filter to where the measure = 1.
+We add the `[Object Selection]`{:.console} measure to the filter well of the Deneb visual and filter to where the measure = 1.

 ![Force Directed gif](/assets/img/0019-ForceDirected/force%20directed.gif)